-Following a buffet lunch at the hotel we drive south and then west to the picturesque spa and resort town of Borjomi where will be based for the next two nights.
-Our journey takes us through the Borjomi Gorge, a canyon cut by the Mktvari River through the Lesser Caucasian Mountains, covered by a mixture of coniferous forests.
+From Grakliani we continue west to the picturesque spa town of Borjomi where will be based for the next two nights.
+Our journey takes us through the Borjomi Gorge, a canyon cut by the Mktvari River through the Lesser Caucasian Mountains.
 The canyon is the source of 'Borjomi' carbonated mineral water.
 The valley's artesian springs are fed by water that filters from glaciers covering the peaks of the Bakuriani mountains.
 The springs were discovered by the Imperial Russian military in the 1820s and were famous throughout the Russian Empire.
 (Overnight Borjomi) BLD

-Day 11: Friday 9 September, Borjomi - Vardzia - Akhaltsikhe - Borjomi
+Day 11: Friday 8 September, Borjomi - Vardzia - Akhaltsikhe - Borjomi